 Download a copy of the role description of the Designated Child Protection Officer below.
 If you have any enquiries relating to this role, or require any advice on matters relating to the safeguarding and protection of children and young people then please contact the officer using the contact details provided.

-Active Norfolk's Designated Child Protection Officer Ian Grange 01603 731568 or firstname.lastname@example.org
+Active Norfolk's Designated Child Protection Officer Ellen Vanlint on firstname.lastname@example.org or 01603 731566

 - Role Description Of Child Protection Officer (MS Word, 29 Kb)